Cainsville, Ontario: History

 When Joseph Brant and his supporters came to Canada from New York in 1784 they brought their American slaves with them to the Grand River Valley.
 Slavery was abolished in the British Empire by 1834 and so most of the Black families stayed here and settled along the river near Cainsville.
 Fugitive slaves from the South later joined them, coming through Buffalo across Lake Erie and then up the Grand River.

 Until the Grand River Navigation Company locks were built in 1848, this site was as far up the river as cargo boats could travel.
 Later the Toronto, Hamilton and Buffalo Railways shipped goods from Brantford’s factories along this rail line.
 The landslide of 1986 destroyed the tracks and buried most evidence of settlement in this area.

 Across the river from Bunnell’s Landing is Bow Park Farm, the home of George Brown (1818-1880), Journalist and Statesman.
 He was founder of the Canadian Liberal Party and of the Toronto Globe Newspaper.
 He also played an important role in Confederation.

+Located at 948 Colborne Street, Cainsville Public School had operated since the early 1800s to educate the area’s children.
+Following Brantford’s annexation of the western half of the community, parents fought to keep the school open.
+It was eventually closed on June 30, 1988 and the student population was merged with Woodman Drive School, resulting in the renamed institution, Woodman-Cainsville School.

 Present day

 At the time of the 2021 Canadian Census, the area had a total population of 3,251.
 The portion located in the City of Brantford had a population of 2,652 while the portion in Brant County had 599 residents.

 The area in Brantford experienced rapid population growth in recent decades due to the establishment of several subdivisions along Garden Ave and Johnson Road.
+This area, annexed by the city in the 1980s, is the most culturally diverse neighbourhood within Brantford.
 The area in Brant County remains largely rural, with some industrial and commercial activity.

+The Hamilton–Brantford–Cambridge Trails, part of the Southern loop of the Trans Canada Trail runs through Cainsville.

-A new 9,200 sq.ft Cainsville Community Centre is slated for development in the community at 15 Ewart Drive.
-The new building is expected to be completed in 2023.
+The new 9,200 sq.ft Cainsville Community Centre was built at 15 Ewart Drive in 2023.